 Aside from having health workflows functioning well at national scale, we want to ensure that people are being well supported in providing care, and continue working towards Universal Health Coverage (UHC).
 We are also making it easier for CHWs to orient themselves to updates to their apps or workflows, and doing user research to explore other opportunities for improvements.

 For more information on future plans for the CHT, check out the updated roadmap.
 It is public to encourage discussion, and organized around product initiatives: specific improvement areas that align with the medium and long-term vision for the CHT.
 We invite you to explore the roadmap and share your thoughts, feedback, and opinions.

 Last quarter, we introduced our new CHT Round-up calls, a monthly series to inform and connect with the CHT community.
 Since we launched this community outreach approach in December, we have seen tremendous engagement, received strong positive feedback, and introduced new segments during the calls to incorporate and celebrate more community voices.

 Learn more about the CHT Round-ups in a recent blog post by our Community Team!
 Sam Mbuthia, Head of Community of Medic, and Antony Khaemba, Relationship Manager, provide a quick recap of how the calls are progressing, with insights and stories from partners leveraging the CHT around the world.

 As the scale and reach of the CHT has grown over the years, so too has Medic’s role as technical steward and community champion.
-As of Q1, six ministries have adopted the CHT as their national digital community health platform: Kenya, Mali, Nepal, Niger, Uganda, and Zanzibar.
+As of Q1, six Ministries of Health have selected the CHT as a digital community health platform of choice (Kenya, Mali, Nepal, Niger, Uganda, and Zanzibar).
+Medic and the CHT community are supporting these government agencies to deploy and scale CHT-based tools alongside public and private implementing and technical partners.
 Below, we share a few highlights and milestones from some of these projects.